pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 #### Message 2

 Similar to message 1, we must also try frequency analysis on message 2.
 We can use the following code to get the frequency distribution of message 2.

 {% highlight python linenos %}
+# message 2
 message2 = "vwduwljudeehghyhubwklqjlfrxogilqgsohdvhuhwxuqdqbeoxhsuqwvieuydxowdqgodupghvljqedvhgrqzkifkedqnbrxghflghrqldpvhwwlqjxsvdihkrxvhfr"

+# Get frequency of letters in the message
 freq2 = char_frequency(message2)
 fr2 = sort_freq_plot(freq2)

+# Plot frequency distribution
 plt.figure(figsize=(16,6), dpi=80)
 plt.grid()
 plt.title("Frequency distribution of message 2")